Rights to Broadcast Live Sports: Advice & Tips

 Viewers crave live sporting events, and sports is one of the most profitable industries in the world.
-People love to pay for subscriptions to TV and online OTT video services to watch their favorite sports teams.
+Viewers generally don’t mind paying for subscriptions to TV and online OTT video services to watch their favorite sports teams.
 Pay-per-view sports has long been one of the most lucrative broadcast live video businesses.
-And with the massive audiences sports can drive, advertising can be highly effective as well.
+And with the massive audiences, sports can drive, advertising can be highly effective as well.

 Who holds the rights to a broadcast live stream?

 Anytime you broadcast a video stream, you have the rights for that content.
 Unless you sign away those rights, all rights belong to you, the broadcaster.

-To keep all your content rights, don’t use free video platforms.
+The takeaway: to keep all your content rights, don’t use free video platforms.
 If it’s free, you’re the product.

 “Right of Publicity”

-The answer is that an athlete can sell or consent to their use of publicity rights by signing a licensing agreement.
+Simply put, an athlete can sell or consent to their use of publicity rights by signing a licensing agreement.
 A licensing agreement is a contract where an athlete authorizes a licensee to use their name or likeness in merchandise, advertising, or broadcasts.

 Any business that seeks to broadcast live club or professional sporting events should always seek approval from the league or organization.

-Bottom line: without explicit permission from a sporting league or organization, no one individual has the right to broadcast or stream professional sporting events that are copyrighted and licensed.
+Without explicit permission from a sporting league or organization, no one individual has the right to broadcast or stream professional sporting events that are copyrighted and licensed.

-Policies will sometimes be in place allowing parents, fans and viewers to take photos and videos of the players.
-Other times, the policy will prevent any individuals from photographing or recording the participants.
-Youth sports leagues use this policy widely.
+Policies will sometimes exist that allow parents, fans, and viewers to take photos and videos of the players.
+Other times, a policy will prevent any individuals from photographing or recording the participants.
+Youth sports leagues use this latter approach widely.
 In this context, it adds an extra layer of protection for the children.
 If the league does not specify any policy on photography and filming, you should ask the parents/players.

-If you are broadcasting commercially, you should always get signed releases and licenses from parents and guardians, as well as coaches.
+The takeaway: If you are broadcasting commercially, you should always get signed releases and licenses from parents and guardians, as well as from coaches.

-Hopefully, this article has helped clarify some of the legal and copyright issues around broadcasting live sports.
+We hope that this article has helped clarify some of the legal and copyright issues around broadcasting live sports.
 When in doubt, ask questions from a legal professional.
 Make sure you read through policies for the location you are filming.
 Brush up on any league rules that could affect your broadcasting.

 For exclusive offers and live streaming tips, you can also join our LinkedIn group.
 Still have questions, comments, or feedback?
 Let us know in the comment section below, and we’ll get back to you.
 We love to hear from our readers!

-Note to our readers: this article has been updated as of 2018.
+Note to our readers: this article has been updated as of July 2019.